WGDMS/DTA-prediction/README.md

 # DTA-prediction
 Drug Target Affinity Prediction

-Feature generation
+**Feature generation**

-You can download generated protein features directly from this link:
+You can download the generated protein features (msa files/contact map etc.) directly from this link: